PecanProject/betydbdoc-dataentry/trait_insertion_api.md

 ## Known Bugs

 1. It's too easy to make a mistake without realizing it.

     Examples:

     a.
 If you misspell a trait variable name in the heading, that column will simple be ignored; no error will occur if there exists at least one valid trait variable in the heading.

     b.
 If you include the same heading twice, the value is one column will overwrite those in the other.

 1. Some error messages are obscure and seemingly unrelated to the error that triggered them.

-[^1] These errors should really be detected during CSV file parsing before attempting to convert to a valid XML file.
+[^error-detection-note]: These errors should really be detected during CSV file parsing before attempting to convert to a valid XML file.